kadubon/github.io/README.md

 ├── works.html                # Page listing all publications.
 ├── proposition-to-ai.html    # Standalone essay with embedded YAML specification.
 ├── unframing.html            # A poetic and philosophical work.
+├── ai-evolution-protocol-v11.html # A detailed meta-protocol for autonomous AI evolution.
 ├── propotion-to-ai-yaml.txt  # The source YAML file for the technical specification.
 ├── style.css                 # Main stylesheet for all pages.
 ├── script.js                 # Script for scraping ORCID page.